bacnet-stack/bacnet-stack/README.md

 About this Project
 ------------------

 This BACnet protocol stack library provides a BACnet application layer, network layer and media access (MAC) layer communications services.
-It is an open source, royalty-free library for an embedded system, Windows, Linux, or other operating system.
+It is an open source, royalty-free library for a RTOS or bare metal embedded system, or full OS such as Windows, Linux, MacOS, or BSD.

 BACnet - A Data Communication Protocol for Building Automation and Control Networks - see [bacnet.org](bacnet.org).
 BACnet is a standard data